sirLisko/martian-robots-simulator/README.md

 - Add integration tests to ensure the CLI works properly, at the moment there is a test mocking the `prompts` library.
 - Improve error handling and messages, now there is a generic message per input.
 - Generate API documentation, using for example TypeDoc, for all the modules.
+- Improve TS and eslint configs, I tried to use the latest version of eslint (9) but it's having some compatibility issues with TS.
-- Add an help functionality for the CLI
+- Add an help functionality for the CLI.
 - Add pre-commit/pre-push validation using [Husky](https://github.com/typicode/husky)

   - enforce conditional commit syntax